 - Direct support workers hired through the Independent Provider and Personal Choice program will be paid $15/hr., up from $13.25.

-- they have been discriminated against, then considering filing a complaint with the RI Commission for Human Rights.
+- Care team members can support patients who think they have been discriminated against at work by sharing the information that they can consider filing a complaint with the RI Commission for Human Rights.

 - EmployRI offers job searches, information about UI, job seeker resources and employer services.

 - The Department of Behavioral Healthcare Developmental Disabilities and Hospitals has this resource guide for young people transitioning into adulthood which has information about healthcare, employment, decision making and more.

 RI offers workers several options for paid leave that can be used in the case of illness or to care for a loved one.

 - Rhode Island Sick and Safe Leave (ESP)